The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

-Same story, different actors, on another new client DUI lawyer call, a Mendocino County DUI client told Jake, "I called the number on the pink temporary license, but the DMV operator said, "Is there any reason why you believe the DUI charges are not true?"
-The client then asked Jake, "Are they going to laugh at me during the hearing?"
+Same story, different actors, on another new client DUI lawyer call, a Mendocino County DUI client told Ryan, "I called the number on the pink temporary license, but the DMV operator said, "Is there any reason why you believe the DUI charges are not true?"
+The client then asked Ryan, "Are they going to laugh at me during the hearing?"

 Another client, during her first DUI attorney call, related that when she called to ask for a hearing, the DMV employee stated "Here's what you do: get an SR-22 and you'll get your license back!"